The Other Side Of The Coin

 Everyone knows that every coin has two sides, but we won't know what the other side looks like...unless we turn it over.

 The unrequited desire to describe and to explain the other side of many past coins of professional or personal interactions is the main reason for this present chronicle.
 Since the stink of the undigested sludge of the cesspool of his mind sometimes disturbs his sleep, and never satisfactorily dissolves, the Footloose Forester is resigned to labeling the thoughts as dream-related.
-Mild nightmares, actually; but dream derived, nonetheless.
+Mild nightmares, actually; but dream-derived, nonetheless.
 As such, he may someday organize such chronicles into the dream category.
-Editorial devices such as tags and computer word searches should help the casual reader to understand how and why some Chronicles of a Footloose Forester stories link to other stories and be thus able to find related stories by conducting word searches with keywords.
+Editorial devices such as tags and computer word searches should help the casual reader to understand how and why some Chronicles of a Footloose Forester stories link to other stories and thus be able to find related stories by conducting word searches with keywords.
 Researchers used to relate to such linking constructs as cross-references.
-Most direct and apropos keywords are the authors’ names; specific subject matter; and date(s) of publication.
+Most direct and appropriate keywords are the authors’ names; specific subject matter; and date(s) of publication.

 The reason for mentioning the “keyword” search and use of tags is to alert anyone to the possible existence of related information pertaining to opposing viewpoints that may exist….the other side of the coin, as it were.
 Furthermore, anyone reading any of the 530+ chronicles of the Footloose Forester and wishing to read more will discover that he often introduces themes that sometimes recur in other chronicle entries.
 That is why he encourages the use of cross-referencing and keyword searches.
 Admittedly, he seeks to use keywords and phrases as one way to short-circuit his own cross-referencing activities.